kamillask/test/DesignDocument.md

 **System Component of Component Diagram**

 In the UML diagram, we have a reminderList class which contains a reminder type.
 Likewise, in the component diagram, we require the ReminderList component to gather information for the reminderType class.
-This is done by providing the socket(require) interface.
-Inside the ReminderType component we have a Reminder class which indicates that reminders resides within the reminder type.
-This is done similarly in the UML diagram, were the reminderType class takes information from the reminder class.
-Finally, we have three separate classes(GPS, Repeat, and Alert) which are dependent on the reminder class.
+This is done by providing the socket(required) interface.
+Inside the ReminderType component, we have a Reminder class which indicates that reminders reside within the reminder type.
+This is done similarly in the UML diagram, where the reminderType class takes information from the reminder class.
+Finally, we have the Alert class which is dependent on the reminder class.

 **System Component of Deployment Diagram**

 Within the deployment diagram, there is SQL (Structured Query Language) which allows to perform operations on databases.
 In our UML diagram, we are assuming that the database is already implemented and the data is stored and received by and from the reminder application.
-This constant communication is needed to fully run the app because application searches for reminders in the database.
+This constant communication is needed to fully run the app because the application searches for reminders in the database.